bb2qqq/pythonstudy/tech_lab/git/one_liner.md

 ###################         OTHERS          ###########################

+Apply a change info in a particular commit to current branch:

+    git cherry-pick d42c389f

 Apply a particular stash to current working directory, reapply the stage status, too.

     git stash apply stash@{3} --index